 A money factor is a way of expressing the interest charged during the course of a lease.
 You'll frequently see it used in car leases, but it's often more useful to think in terms of a traditional interest rate.
 You can convert a money factor to a standard percentage interest rate just by multiplying by 2,400.
+This simplifies the math of the money factor itself, which is a complicated calculation that essentially divides the annual interest rate into a monthly percentage and then further divides that figure by two.

 When you lease something, such as a vehicle, that loses value, or depreciates, as you own it, your total lease payments need to at least cover that depreciation.
 Otherwise, the person issuing you the lease would lose money.